vuejs/v2.vuejs.org/src/v2/guide/installation.md

 Also available on [jsDelivr](//cdn.jsdelivr.net/vue/latest/vue.js) or [cdnjs](//cdnjs.cloudflare.com/ajax/libs/vue/{{vue_version}}/vue.js), but these two services take some time to sync so the latest release may not be available yet.

-## NPM
+## npm

-NPM is the recommended installation method when building large scale applications with Vue.
+npm is the recommended installation method when building large scale applications with Vue.
 It pairs nicely with module bundlers such as [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/).
 Vue also provides accompanying tools for authoring [Single File Components](single-file-components.html).

 ``` bash
 # latest stable